Separatist leader says full-scale war in east Ukraine could break out any time | Law-Order

 Pushilin said the separatists had gaps in their weaponry when it came to electronic warfare, air defences and the ability to counter the Ukrainian army's Turkish-made drones.
 He said they were not in contact with Russia about providing weapons, but noted an "important statement" by a ruling party politician in the Russian parliament last month who said Moscow should supply certain types of arms to the separatists in Donetsk and neighbouring Luhansk.

+In a second Reuters interview, an influential commander in the breakaway region, Alexander Khodakovsky, urged Russia to send 30,000 soldiers to reinforce the separatists and operate new weapons systems he hoped Moscow would supply.
+"CONSTANT THREAT"

-"CONSTANT THREAT" Russia says the Ukraine conflict is a civil war in which it has no involvement, but senior Ukrainian government sources say Russia has deployed a military force of about 2,000 to support an estimated 35,000 separatists.
+Russia says the Ukraine conflict is a civil war in which it has no involvement, but senior Ukrainian government sources say Russia has deployed a military force of about 2,000 to support an estimated 35,000 separatists in the eastern Donbass region.
+"Russian forces have been waging war in Donbass for eight years," Ukrainian Foreign Ministry spokesman Oleg Nikolenko said.

 Pushilin declined to give a clear answer when asked about the likelihood or desirability of Russia recognising his breakaway territory as an independent state, as some deputies in the Russian parliament are urging President Vladimir Putin to do.
 He said it would be "selfish" to focus only on the separatist regions and ignore the interests of ethnic Russians in other parts of Ukraine.
 Without providing evidence, he said there was a "constant threat of military actions" on the Ukrainian side, and clear signs of active preparations.